ibrahiim-1/Online-Book-Store-WEB-APP/README.md

 Development Process: The application was developed incrementally, with features tested after each phase to ensure functionality and minimize risks.
 Goals:
 To deliver a reliable and engaging platform for book lovers and administrators, focusing on functionality, scalability, and ease of use.

-This repository contains all the project files, including source code, database schemas, and documentation.
-Feel free to explore and contribute!